Andrettin/Wyrmsun/readme.txt

 - Instead of being capturable, Mercenary Camps now remain owned by the neutral player, but are usable by players to hire units.
 - Increased watch tower and guard tower HP by 100%.
 - Added Teuton Burg (graphics by Jinn).
+- Reduced the length of the Dwarven Smithy's description.

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.